KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/brand-kit.md

   * Maximum **10 Brand Kits** can be configured per account.
   * Each Brand Kit is stored at the **account level** and applies across all channels once enabled.
-  * Create separate Brand Kits for each brand, sub-brand, or seasonal campaign.
+  * Create separate Brand Kits for each brand, region, or business unit.
-  * Use meaningful kit names.
-For example, Diwali Offers, Luxe Collection, and so on.
+  * Use clear, meaningful names to help teams quickly identify the right kit when creating campaigns, for example, InstantMart, Insurance, or Ticket Booking.
 </Callout>

 # Manage Brand Kits